 Born Learning Packets

 United Way created a 156-page booklet that gives caregivers tips, tools and strategies to use to turn everyday moments into teachable moments.
 Mothers who deliver babies in Hays County receive one of these booklets along with a board book for their baby to start or expand their child’s home library and a voucher for library card from the San Marcos Public Library to have access to even more books.

 Each year, UWHCC gives away over 2000 packets to caregivers throughout the county.
 Beginning in 2016, the Born Learning packets will also be offered in Spanish so that we can reach even more parents and help even more.
 All of the Born Learning materials are available for download on our website.
 Click here to access the Born Learning materials.

 In addition to the packets, UWHCC has partnered with CTMC, Head Start and the cities of Kyle and Buda to place Born Learning Trail signs around existing walking trails.
 These signs give caregivers tips and games that they can use while exercising with their children that encourage learning and boost literacy skills.
 Born Learning Trails can currently be found at Central Texas Medical Center Creation Health Trail, Lake Kyle, and Bradfield Village Park in Buda.
 We hope that all of our families throughout Hays County will soon have a Born Learning Trail in a park close to them that they can utilize.

 Born Learning Academies

-Beginning in 2016, United Way of Hays & Caldwell Counties will partner with Head Start and Centro Cultural Hispano de San Marcos to provide the Born Learning Academies to parents of children ages 0-5.
-These six-week courses, one class per week, will be offered three times a year and will teach parents tools and strategies to increase their child’s learning in a fun and interactive way.
-Attendees will have free meals and childcare provided so that there is no cost at all for them.
+United Way of Hays & Caldwell Counties partners with Head Start, Centro Cultural Hispano de San Marcos and SMCISD Bonham Preschool to provide the Born Learning Academies to parents of children ages 0-5.
+These six-week courses, one class per week, are offered three times a year and teach parents tools and strategies to increase their child’s learning in a fun and interactive way.
+Attendees have free meals and childcare provided so that there is no cost at all for them.
 Click here for more information and to register.